What Are Carbs? And What Do They Do To Us?

 Common sugar alcohols include:

-A note of caution on low-calorie carbohydrate sweeteners
+A note of caution on low-carb sweeteners

 Eating artificial sweeteners interferes with the body’s natural reward centers.
 People eat and crave sweet things because sweet foods in the natural environment usually mean loads of quick calories.